 Microsoft has made it clear that you need to have TPM enabled on your machine to install windows 11, that’s fine with the physical machines because most of the newest laptops do support the TPM.

-So what if you want to virtualize the operating system, up until the beta version that I downloaded from the windows insider program when it was available, I didn’t really have any issue installing the Windows 11 on VMware.
-But after October 5th release things have changed, if you just use the VMware default settings, you will get an error that reads This PC cant run Windows 11.
+So what if you want to virtualize the operating system, up until the beta version that I downloaded from the windows insider program when it was available, I didn’t really have any issues installing Windows 11 on VMware.

 So let’s go ahead and install windows 11 on a VMware workstation with TPM enabled.

 I have already tried out Windows 11 on KVM on my Ubuntu machine, and that works great.
 You may check out the article here if you are interested.

 If you want to use Hyper-v as the hypervisor and install windows 11 in it, you can follow the article here on how to do that.

 In this blog, we are going to install Windows 11 on VMware workstation pro.

 - A windows 11 ISO image.
 Follow the article here on how to download the windows 11 iso image officially from Microsoft.